mhkeller/layercake.graphics/content/guide/02-cake-api.md

 </script>
 ```

+Canvas layouts have more options for `opts`.
+Anything you set here (except for `zIndex`) will get passed as the second argument to  `canvas.getContext('2d', opts)`.
+See the [Canvas docs](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) for what options are possible.

 ### cake.webglLayers(ComponentsList[, opts])

 Same as the canvas element except instead of `ctx` you have `gl` as a component-level data item, which is your webgl context.
 If webgl is not supported, `gl` will be `null`.

-Any options that you set on `opts` (except for `zIndex`) will get passed as the second argument to  `canvas.getContext('webgl', opts)`.
+Same as in `.canvasLayers`, any options that you set on `opts` (except for `zIndex`) will get passed as the second argument to  `canvas.getContext('webgl', opts)`.
+See the [Canvas docs](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) for what options are possible.

 ### cake.render(options)

 Instantiates your cake and layout groups.
-Returns an object `{ app, store }` where `app` is the instantiate Svelte app and `store` is the cake's Svelte store.
+Returns an object `{ app, store }` where `app` is the instantiated Svelte app and `store` is the cake's Svelte store.
 Any options you pass in are added as [Svelte options](https://svelte.technology/guide#component-options), including `hydrate`.